-78. Growers can elect to pay the Annual Fee and the Rent on an annual basis (the Annual Investment Option) or can elect to defer payment of these amounts (the Annual Deferred Investment Option).
-Where a Grower has not elected to pay annually they will be taken to have elected to pay the fees under the Annual Deferred Investment Option.
+80. Growers can elect to pay the Annual Fee and the Rent on an annual basis (the Annual Investment Option) or defer payment of these amounts (the Annual Deferred Investment Option).
+Annual Fees and Rent are payable for 12 years from Year 1 (the year after the Establishment Period Ends) until Year 12.
+If the Harvest is deferred, no additional Annual Fees or Rent will be payable.

-79. For those Growers who have elected to pay under the Annual Investment Option the amount of the Annual Fee is \$1,100 per Sandalwood Lot and the Rent is \$220 per Sandalwood Lot.
+81. For those Growers who have elected to pay under the Annual Investment Option, the amount of the Annual Fee is \$913 per Sandalwood Lot and the Rent is \$275 per Sandalwood Lot.
 These amounts, increased by a fixed 3% per annum, are payable on or before 14 January in each financial year, following the year in which the Establishment Period ends (clause 19.2(b) and item 9B of the Schedule to the Lease and Management Agreement).

-80. Alternatively, for those Growers who have elected to defer these fees under the Annual Deferred Investment Option the Responsible Entity is entitled to a percentage of Gross Proceeds of Sale as follows (clause 19.2(c) and item 9C of the Schedule to the Lease and Management Agreement):
+82. Alternatively, for those Growers who have elected to defer these fees under the Annual Deferred Investment Option, the Responsible Entity is entitled to a percentage of the Gross Proceeds of Sale for each financial year as per the table below (clause 19.2(c) and item 9C of the Schedule to the Lease and Management Agreement):